Tarot Runes I Ching Stichomancy Contact

 Today's Stichomancy for Clint Eastwood

-The second excerpt represents the present or the deciding factor of the moment, and is drawn from Call of Cthulhu by H. P. Lovecraft:
+The second excerpt represents the present or the deciding factor of the moment, and is drawn from The Scarecrow of Oz by L. Frank Baum: